michal-cecko/cekokam-filament/README.md

 # Cekokam Dashboard

-Internal CRM, billing and subscriber management for a regional TV/stream operator.
-Built for Cekokam s.r.o.
+Internal CRM, billing and subscriber management dashboard.

 ## What it does